Village Superstars FC

 Rams Village Superstars Football Club is a Saint Kitts and Nevis professional football club from Basseterre.

 They usually play in the Saint Kitts and Nevis Premier Division, but due to a conflict between the FA and the majority of the clubs, they didn't take part in 2008/2009.

 History

 Formerly known just as Superstars, they have won the domestic championship 5 times.
 The original name is actually Russel Super Stars.
 Terence Byron is a cofounder and original manager.
-Samuel Parryall was the original treasurer.
+Samuel Pariall was the original treasurer.